cisco2001/alx-system_engineering-devops/0x02-shell_redirections/README.md

 	contains script that redirects output of ls -la

 # File: 9-duplicate_last_line
 	contains script that duplicates the last line of the file iacta

+# File: 21-reverse
+	contains script that reverse input